victorhph8/zTSkut/README.md

 ---

-## Running predictions from example files
+## Running predictions directly from Python

 Example input files are provided in the `examples/` folder: